Medical Marijuana vs. Chronic Pain: Two Testimonials

 Those same friends can also vouch for how much medical marijuana has improved Teresa’s life.

 Once again, she is mobile, social and active with her dogs.
-None of which could have been accomplished on the previous path she was on.
+None of which could have been accomplished on her previous path.

 After spending years listening to traditional doctors, Teresa has accumulated bags of unused prescription medication.